Should You Give Your Child a Sip of Alcohol?

-Cynthia Gellner, MD, a pediatrician at University of Utah Health, says some parents call it the "European model."
-They believe that allowing kids to taste alcohol in the safety of their home removes the taboo and teaches responsible drinking.
+Cindy Gellner, MD, a pediatrician at University of Utah Health, says some parents call it the "European model" and believe that allowing kids to taste alcohol in the safety of their home removes the taboo and teaches responsible drinking.

 But she discourages parents from trying it.

-"I do not think it is ever OK for a young child to sip alcohol," Gellner says.
-"It's illegal.
-By parents giving the children sips of alcohol, they are pretty much enabling the child to participate in an illegal activity, which is where the mixed message is."
+"I do not think it is ever OK for a young child to sip alcohol," Gellner advises.
+"These parents are enabling the child to participate in an illegal activity, which is where the mixed message is."

 Gellner encourages parents to talk with their kids about alcohol.
 Ask whether they have friends who have tried alcohol and what is their perception of kids who drink.
 As they get older, discuss peer pressure and teach them how to say no. Keep lines of communication open and let them know that whatever happens, you are there for them.